mesosphere/dcos-commons/docs/faq.md

   When you want to maximize reach, [DC/OS Universe](https://github.com/mesosphere/Universe) is the recommended distribution channel.
 DC/OS Universe is an online repository of DC/OS packages available to all community and commercial users.
 Users install packages with a few clicks from Universe.

-  When you need to control distribution, we recommend bypassing DC/OS Universe and distributing your DC/OS package directly to your uses.
+  When you need to control distribution, we recommend bypassing DC/OS Universe and distributing your DC/OS package directly to your users.
 Your users can add your DC/OS package to their DC/OS cluster, then install your package with a few clicks as usual.

 * __Can I use the DC/OS SDK to build a proprietary DC/OS package?__